scarytom/clj-localdep-example/README.md

-# foo
+# clj-localdep-example

-A Clojure library designed to ... well, that part is up to you.
+A dummy Clojure project designed to demonstrate building with locally checked-in binary dependencies.

+## Prerequisites

+Works with Leiningen v2+ and Maven v3+

 ## Local Maven Repo

-Adding jars to the local maven repo in `vendor/mvn`
+Adding jars to the local maven repo in `vendor/mvn` is as simple as running this:

 ```bash
 mvn --debug deploy:deploy-file -Dfile=/full/path/to/dummy.jar -DartifactId=dummy -Dversion=1.0.0 -DgroupId=com.scarytom.test -Dpackaging=jar -Durl=file:vendor/mvn